Araṇya-Kāṇḍa

 Araṇya-Kāṇḍa, or The Forest Episode, is the third book of the epic poem of Ramayana.
-It is also found in the Rāmcaritmānas.
+It is also found in the Rāmcharitmānas.
 It follows the legend of Rama through his fourteen-year exile in the forest, joined by his wife and his brother.
 Rama overcomes challenges and demons by upholding standards of behavior.
 Nearing the end of his exile, Rama's wife Sita is kidnapped by the king Ravana, and Rama learns what happened.
-The story continues in the next book, Kiśkindhā Kāṇḍ.
+The story continues in the next book, Kiśkindhā Kāṇḍa.

 Background

-At the time of the Mughal Empire in Medieval India, Rāmcaritmānas (an epic poem) was written by Tulsidas in 1574.
+Rāmcaritmānas (an epic poem) was written by Tulsidas in 1574.
 In verse 1.33.2 of Bālkānd, the first chapter of Rāmcaritmānas, Tulsidas mentions 1631 as the date according to Vikram Samvat's calendar, which is 1574 in the Gregorian calendar or Common Era(CE).
 A composition of Avadhi dialect, the Rāmcaritmānas belonged to the saguna form of the Bhakti movement(also called Bhakti kāl or devotional period).
 Tulsidas, Kabir, Mirabai and Surdas are the greatest devotional poets of Bhakti kāl in Hindi literature.

 Inspired by the Valmiki Rāmāyana, the Rāmcaritmānas of Tulsidas is a poem in vernacular Avadhi language, spoken throughout large parts of North India.
 The masterpiece of vernacular renaissance challenged the dominance of high-class Brahmanical Sanskrit, echoing the revolt of Buddha against Brahmanical elitism.